On March 23, 2021, we saw Ronan break the Everesting world record on a bike.

 Glucose oxidation (“biological burning”) is the process to obtain the energy needed to sustain work capacity from carbohydrates.
 The typical time-pattern of exogenous (ingested) glucose oxidation rates is not immediate and needs time.
 Five minutes following ingestion, it is possible to see the appearance of ingested glucose traces in the blood.
 However, during the first 75-90 minutes from ingestion, carbohydrates oxidation will continue to rise after a plateau is reached.

 Taken together, these results imply that not only the rate of oxidation of ingested carbohydrates is important, but also that our body needs time to reach maximum capability to oxidize carbohydrates.
 The feeding schedule should be such that high exogenous glucose oxidation rates are achieved as soon as possible after the onset of exercise and the amount of carbohydrates ingested should be sufficient to maintain high oxidation rates.

-- Perhaps the most informative aspect of the data output is that Ronan’s glucose levels were so high and only diminished slightly across the 6 hours and 40 minutes with a very low variability.
+- Perhaps the most informative aspect of the data output is that Ronan’s glucose levels were so high and only diminished slightly across the 6 hours and 40 minutes and were exceedingly stable.
 This was surely a piece of the puzzle that aided in Ronan’s amazing performance.
 The maintenance of relatively high and stable glucose levels in such a scenario, seems to favor and promote muscle glucose oxidation, therefore playing a potential key role in exercise capacity and tolerance.

 - Post ride (Figure 4), there is a very apparent spike in Ronan’s glucose data.
 While it is hard to definitively attribute to a single cause, this was most likely a mix of adrenaline/excitement, a banana he ingested right after the event ended, and a good supply of glucose still being delivered by his body for use (positive flux).